plotly/plotly.py/doc/python/bar-charts.md

 fig.show()
 ```

-### Stacked Bar Chart from aggregating a data frame
+### Stacked Bar Chart From Aggregating a DataFrame

 Stacked bar charts are a powerful way to present results summarizing categories generated using the Pandas aggregate commands.
 DF.agg() which produces a wide format data set with one row for each bar component and a column for each bar, which is the transpose of the orientation of the px.bar wide data frame.
 Tranposing and updating the indexes is a somewhat involved option.
 Here is one straightforward way to aggregate a data set into a summarized form and present the results as a stacked bar.